ArnoldDP/OStim-Community-Modlist/README.md

  <details>
    <summary>Post-installation</summary>

-### ENB
+### Profiles

- Two ENB presets are included.
-Rudy for NAT, and my own personal blend of Verdenna + PRT + NAT.
-Don't like either of them?
-Thats fine!
-I have a small guide in the "Root Builder" section that you can use to swap the ENB for anything you want.
+While you are free to switch between profiles at any point in time, I can't say I recommend switching mid save.
+Doing so disables a few mods and enables a few others.

+ * Default

+The graphics focused profile.
+Uses NAT Weathers + your choice of Rudy for NAT or my own personal ENB.

+ * Community Shaders

+The performance focused profile.
+Uses Vivid Weathers + the Community Shaders suite + Vanilla HDR + SSS for Skins + Soft Shadows + Twilight.

 ### Alternate Start